jbrzusto/shiftwrap/README.md

     takedown: SHELL_COMMANDS
   ...
 ```
-- the Service must have a unique `Name`, which is used to refer to the service in API calls.
-This does not have to
-be the same as the filename.
+- the Service name is `X`
-- if `issystemd` is `true`, then `Name` is the name of the systemd service; i.e. `X` .
+- if `issystemd` is `true`, then `X` is the name of the wrapped systemd service.
 The matching is case-sensitive.
 - if `issystemd` is `false`, no systemd service is started/stopped, but `setup` and `takedown`
 scripts are run at the appropriate times.
 This allows use of `shiftwrap` to control
 things other than systemd services.